-Spiral model is one of the most important Software Development Life Cycle models, which provides support for Risk Handling.
-In its diagrammatic representation, it looks like a spiral with many loops.
+The Spiral Model is a Software Development Life Cycle (SDLC) model that provides a systematic and iterative approach to software development.
+In its diagrammatic representation, looks like a spiral with many loops.
 The exact number of loops of the spiral is unknown and can vary from project to project.
 Each loop of the spiral is called a Phase of the software development process.

 The Radius of the spiral at any point represents the expenses(cost) of the project so far, and the angular dimension represents the progress made so far in the current phase.

-- Objectives determination and identify alternative solutions: Requirements are gathered from the customers and the objectives are identified, elaborated and analyzed at the start of every phase.
+- Objectives determination and identify alternative solutions: Requirements are gathered from the customers and the objectives are identified, elaborated, and analyzed at the start of every phase.
 Then alternative solutions possible for the phase are proposed in this quadrant.

-- Develop next version of the Product: During the third quadrant, the identified features are developed and verified through testing.
+- Develop the next version of the Product: During the third quadrant, the identified features are developed and verified through testing.
 At the end of the third quadrant, the next version of the software is available.

-- Review and plan for the next Phase: In the fourth quadrant, the Customers evaluate the so far developed version of the software.
+- Review and plan for the next Phase: In the fourth quadrant, the Customers evaluate the so-far developed version of the software.
 In the end, planning for the next phase is started.